AmpersandTarski/RAP/docs/deployment-guide.md

 - [VS Code](https://code.visualstudio.com/) (for development and the built-in terminal)

 All commands in this guide are run in VS Code's built-in terminal.
-On Windows this is Powershell, on Linux/macOS the default is Bash, but others are supported.
+On Windows this is Powershell, on Linux/macOS the default is Bash.

 - [Docker Desktop](https://www.docker.com/products/docker-desktop/) (for building and running local containers)